2021 Canadian federal budget: Measures

 The budget announced the creation of a national child care plan.
 The $30 billion proposal plans to reduce kindergarten prices by 50 percent in 2022, and to reduce their prices to $10 per day by 2026.

 The budget included a host of new targeted taxes, including taxes on luxury cars, jets or boats, a 1% tax on vacant homes owned by non-citizens, and a tax on digital services (dubbed the "Netflix tax").
 The budget also created a tax on vaping products, and increased the tax on cigarettes.

 Canada's federal deficit for the fiscal year 2020–21 is expected to be $354.2 billion.

 Legislative history

 The first implementation bill of the 2021 budget was definitely adopted on 23 June 2021 with support from the Liberals, New Democrats (except Scott Duvall, MP for Hamilton Mountain who voted against), Bloc Québécois and Green MPs.
-All Conservatives MPs present in the House voted against the bill.
+All Conservative MPs present in the House voted against the bill.